WebexCommunity/WebexPythonSDK/README.rst

 Features
 --------

-ciscosparkapi does all of this for you...
+webexteamsdk does all of this for you...

 + Transparently sources your Spark credentials from your local environment